MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 This lab should take approximately **60** minutes to complete.

+## Scenario

+You're an administrator who'll use Windows PowerShell to automate many administrative tasks.
+You must ensure that you can successfully start the correct Windows PowerShell host applications and configure them for future use by customizing their appearance.

+You're also preparing to complete several administrative tasks by using Windows PowerShell.
+You need to discover commands that you'll use to perform those tasks, run several commands to begin performing those tasks, and learn about new Windows PowerShell features that'll enable you to complete those tasks.

+## Objectives

+After completing this lab, you'll be able to:

+- Open and configure the Windows PowerShell console application.
+- Open and configure the Windows PowerShell ISE application.
+- Find and run Windows PowerShell commands.
+- Use Windows PowerShell Help and About topics to learn new shell concepts and techniques.

+## Lab setup

+Virtual machines: **AZ-040T00A-LON-DC1** and **AZ-040T00A-LON-CL1**

+User name: **Adatum\\Administrator**

+Password: **Pa55w.rd**

+## Lab startup

+1. Select **LON-DC1**.
+1. Sign in by using the following credentials:
+   - User name: **Administrator**
+   - Password: **Pa55w.rd**
+   - Domain: **Adatum**

+1. Repeat these steps for **LON-CL1**.

 ## Exercise 1: Configuring the Windows PowerShell console application

+### Exercise scenario 1

+To customize Windows PowerShell, you need to first make changes to the console.
+In this exercise, you'll open the Windows PowerShell console application and configure its appearance and layout.

+The main tasks for this exercise are:

+1. Start the console application as Administrator, and pin the Windows PowerShell icon to the taskbar.
+1. Configure the Windows PowerShell console application.
+1. Start a shell transcript.

 ### Task 1: Start the console application as Administrator, and pin the Windows PowerShell icon to the taskbar